 When applying for Iowa Medicaid benefits or any other benefits program, it is very important that you give truthful and accurate information.
 Purposefully lying on the Medicaid application form is a serious criminal offense that may result in jail time.

-Discover the requirements to receive health care coverage through Medicaid by reviewing the eligibility qualifications in our free guide.
+Learn the requirements to receive health care coverage through Medicaid by reviewing our free guide.

 Information Not Required on Iowa Medicaid Applications

 It may seem surprising that the Medicaid application process does not need you to provide certain details on the form.
 When applying for Medicaid benefits in Iowa, you do not have to list an unmarried partner who is not interested in receiving medical benefits.
 The children of an unmarried partner also do not need to be mentioned on the form.
 Since Medicaid income qualifications are based off of family size, you should list all members of your family who file taxes with you on the form.
 Generally, adults 22 years of age and older will not have to list their parents on their Medicaid application form as long as they file taxes separately.
 Any other adult family members who will not be on your tax forms also do not need to be listed.